Fixed vs. Non-fixed VoIP: What Are They and What’s the Difference?

-To optimize the use of a non-fixed VoIP, businesses should follow similar protocols as they would with a traditional phone line.
+To optimize a non-fixed VoIP number, businesses should follow similar protocols as they would with a traditional phone line.
 For example, make sure to set up a professional voicemail recording to give callers the peace of mind that they are calling a reputable company.
 Brief all call operators to answer the call using your business’s name first—again to give callers a sense of ease in knowing that the number they have called is linked with the right business.

 If my business has to make international calls, what is the best VoIP option for me?